yomguy/WebAudio-Course-NYU/src/slides/slides-1.md

     - Specifications
     - Implementations
     - Documentation

-1. More use cases
+    - Examples

-    - enhanced audio player
+1. More use cases and tools

 ---
 class: vertigo, tight